Understanding the Stages of Relationships: From Start to Forever

 Fifth Stage: Mature or Wholehearted Love Stage

 At this stage, the relationship has lasting stability and a sense of security in the commitment.
+You now enjoy every time spent with your partner and you know each other on a profound level.

 What to do during the matured or wholehearted love stage.